malaise/ada/usr/olc/README.md

 # Test program

-The t_olc program take various commands and arguments in the command line and displays the result produced by the library.
+The t_olc program takes various commands and arguments in the command line and displays the result produced by the library.

 ```